Phil's World Pub Guides - Cheshire, UK

 Lythgoes Lane

-Bull's Head A multi-roomed pub with a antique-style interior, serving real ales including Cains and Bombardier when I visited.
+Bull's Head A multi-roomed pub with an antique interior, serving real ales including Cains and Bombardier when I visited.
 There's a function room at the back, and beyond is a bowling green and outdoor darts!

 Last visited July 2003.